olohmann/terraform-aks/README.md

 see: https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-cli

-When all preconditions are met, you need to gather the required input variables in a file, e.g. `context.tfvars`.
-The following variables are **mandatory** to provide:
-1. Create a client and server application registration in Azure Active Directory to support Kubernetes OIDC integration.
-In short, this allows you to use Azure AD as your identity provider to manage cluster access.
-Follow [these steps](https://docs.microsoft.com/en-us/azure/aks/aad-integration) and retrieve the required setting information.
-Hint: You do not need to create multiple of these registration in your environment, but you should hand out individual secrets.
-1. Enable the AKS Audit Log **feature flag** in your subscription as described in the *Note* field in the [official documentation](https://docs.microsoft.com/en-us/azure/aks/view-master-logs). **Only register the flag, all actual diagnostic configuration is fully automated during the deployment.**

 When all preconditions are met, you need to gather the required input variables in a file, e.g. `secrets.dev.tfvars`.
 The following variables are **mandatory** to provide:

 ```hcl